scalableinternetservices/ucsb_website/project3.md

     - Creating the User Model
     - Adding the UsersController with a registration action for new users
     - ...
-- Consider when you want to implement authentication?
+- Consider when you want to implement authentication/authorization
+    - Could you delay implementing authentication or authorization or both until after you have implemented the api functionality?
+         - What are the pros and cons of this?

 ## Testing Your Implementation

+### Writing request tests

+* Use the example test files provided in the starter package to test your AuthController and ConversationsController.
+* Writing additional tests that follow the same structure for your other controllers will help you confirm your code is working without needing to integrate with the front end.

 ### Using the Project 2 Frontend